Twins clinch 2nd straight playoff spot, beat Mills, Cubs 8-1

 TRAINER’S ROOM

-Twins: DH Nelson Cruz was scratched from the lineup less than an hour before first pitch.
-The team didn’t provide an immediate reason … 2B Luis Arraez (left knee tendinitis) will play seven innings of a game at the team’s alternate site at St. Paul each of the next two days.
+Twins: DH Nelson Cruz was scratched from the lineup less than an hour before first pitch with a sore knee … 2B Luis Arraez (left knee tendinitis) will play seven innings of a game at the team’s alternate site at St. Paul each of the next two days.
 He’ll be evaluated after that to see how his knee responds.

-Cubs: RHP Rowan Wick (left oblique strain) was placed on the 10-day Injured List and may be out for the rest of the season, according manager David Ross.
+Cubs: RHP Rowan Wick (left oblique strain) was placed on the 10-day Injured List and may be out for the rest of the season, according to manager David Ross.
 Wick was 0-1 with a 3.12 ERA and four saves in 19 games.
 The 27-year-old has 20 strikeouts in 17 1/3 innings … LHP Andrew Chafin (left finger sprain) was activated from the IL.
 He was acquired from Arizona on Aug.
 31.

 UP NEXT